 I. Rehab Accreditation

-Other accrediting organizations include the Commission on Accreditation of Rehabilitation Facilities (CARF).
-The Healthcare Facilities Accreditation Program (HFAP).
-And the Accreditation Commission for Health Care (ACHC).
+Other ACC groups include the Commission on ACC of Rehabilitation Facilities (CARF).
+The Healthcare Facilities ACC Program (HFAP).
+And the ACC Commission for Health Care (ACHC).

-Accreditation is available to any rehab or program that meets minimum standards.
-Most facilities and programs are accredited.
+ACC is available to any rehab or program that meets minimum standards.
+Most facilities and programs have ACC.
 So there’s absolutely no reason to settle for an unaccredited rehab.